-Welcome to Beyond Extent Jasmin, so excited to have you, first off tell us a bit more about yourself?
+Welcome to Beyond Extent Jasmin, tell us a bit more about yourself?

 Hello!
 Thank you for having me.
 I am Jasmin Habezai-Fekri and I’m a 3D Environment Artist from Cologne, Germany.
 Currently, I am in my last year of university, pursuing my bachelor’s degree in Game Development and preparing for my graduation in 2021.

 I previously interned at Square Enix Montréal and have freelanced for games, such as Slime Rancher by Monomi park and some other unannounced-projects.
 I am also working within the Sketchfab community as a “Sketchfab Master”, where I co-organized and run the Women on Sketchfab blog series.
 We focus on highlighting 3D works of female artists and encourage them to share their career paths, experiences, and advice with the rest of the 3D Art community.
 Another little highlight of mine has been participating in The Legend of King Arthur Artstation Challenge, in which I placed 1st in the Prop Art Category.
 I was also very excited to win the Google WTM Gaming Scholarship, which will support me during my university studies.